Therodox/dynamite-nsm-configurations/README.md

 | suricata/      | Contains a `suricata.yaml` file used for the initial setup of Suricata IDS.                                                                                                                                                     |
 | systemd/       | Contains a collection of `.service` files and `.target` files used by the systemd subsystem.                                                                                                                                    |
 | zeek/          | Contains a default `broctl-nodes.cfg` To setup various Zeek cluster components, and a `local.zeek` file describing enabled scripts and definitions.
 This directory also contains plugins and scripts to be installed with Zeek. |

+#### Mirrors
+These mirrors represent locations where required DynamiteNSM components are downloaded.
+Each file contains a list of URLs where the corresponding package can be downloaded.

 ### Commandline